 Departments within the School of Medicine may solicit funds from vendors to support educational activities, but in doing so must follow the School of Medicine’s Vendor Relations Policy and follow the standards and guidelines of the Accreditation Council for Continuing Medical Education (ACCME) “Standards for Commercial Support” (if applicable).
 Vendors may choose to make unrestricted gifts to the Department, or they may provide funds pursuant to an Educational Grant Agreement.

 Separately, Departments may choose to offset the cost of these events by offering vendors the opportunity to provide in-kind educational demonstrations of their products during these events, pursuant to an Educational Support Agreement.
-Departments are responsible for ensuring all vendors that comply with the Vendor Relations Policy during the event, which includes enforcing the prohibitions on vendors giving gifts or trinkets to attendees and distributing promotional materials.
+Departments are responsible for ensuring all that vendors comply with the Vendor Relations Policy during the event, which includes enforcing the prohibitions on vendors giving gifts or trinkets to attendees and distributing promotional materials.

 Teaching and Training Agreements allow the School of Medicine faculty and staff to conduct or participate in seminars and presentations, or to provide consultation and support to outside organizations.